According to the American Red Cross, most people who survive a cardiac emergency are helped by a bystander.

 - Stopping breathing completely or gasping for air

-In a situation where a heart attack occurs, it’s critical to act quickly.
-That is why it is important for all of us to do our part and have a basic understanding of Hands-Only CPR.
+In a situation where cardiac arrest occurs, it’s critical to act quickly.
+That is why it is important for all of us to do our part by having a basic understanding of hands-only CPR.

-- First, call 9-1-1 for help.
+- First, call 911 for help.

 - Second, push hard and fast in the center of the person’s chest.